jeremyneveu/m2-npac-grac/chapters/en/04_astrophysical_emissions.md

 Specific intensity is often represented in the form $\nu I_\nu$ as a function of $\ln \nu$, since the integral under the curve then gives the bolometric intensity:
 $$\int \dd \ln \nu\ \nu I_{\nu} = \int \dd \nu\ I_{\nu} = I$$

-Specific intensity has notable transformation properties.
-Indeed, it can be shown that $I_\nu / \nu^3$ is a Lorentz invariant.

 Radio-to-optical astronomers often plot $\nu I_\nu$, while X-ray and higher-energy astronomers often consider $E^2 J(E) = \nu I_\nu$, where both are in units of power per unit area per unit solid angle.

 Similarly, the specific flux density from a point source, denoted as $S_\nu$ or $F_\nu$ with $[F_\nu] = \mathrm{W}\,\mathrm{m}^{-2}$, is represented as $\nu F_\nu = E^2 \frac{\dd N}{\dd E}$, where $\left[\frac{\dd N}{\dd E}\right] = \mathrm{m}^{-2}\,\mathrm{s}^{-1}\,\mathrm{eV}^{-1}$.
 The specific and bolometric luminosity are estimated from the flux and distance as $L_\nu = 4\pi D_L^2 F_\nu$ and $L = 4\pi D_L^2 F$.